CerberusRobotica/gopro_on_sslvision/README.md

 # gopro_on_sslvision
-A script to use a GoPro HERO 10 Black as a webcam on linux and with compability for SSL-Vision
+A script to use a GoPro HERO 10 Black as a webcam on linux and with compability for [SSL-Vision](https://github.com/RoboCup-SSL/ssl-vision) on the RoboCup SSL competition.

 First, to install: